nauam/Courses/docs/developer/12-option-values-plugins.md

 If you configure an option values plugin for your job, the plugin will run and provide the values to the UI when you are preparing the job for execution.

-To enable this plugin type in your QW Control installation add the following to your `qwcontrol-config.properties`:
+To enable this plugin type in your Rundeck installation add the following to your `rundeck-config.properties`:

-    qwcontrol.feature.option-values-plugin.enabled=true
+    rundeck.feature.option-values-plugin.enabled=true

 ## Use

-Create an option values plugin and install it like other QW Control plugins.
+Create an option values plugin and install it like other Rundeck plugins.
 When you are creating a job, create a new option with the option type: Text.
 Scroll down to the **Allowed Values** section and you will see your option values plugin listed.